jhumelsine/jhumelsine.github.io/table-of-contents.md

 I didn't appreciate automated testing until late in my career.
 My automated testing series begins with my [Conversion](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) from automated testing non-believer to almost a zealot.
 The series grew larger than I imagined.
 I ended up writing a short book on the topic.

 Here is the complete Automated Test series:
-* [The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) - This is a summary of my journey from avoidance to introduction to acceptance of automated testing.
+* [The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) - This is a summary of my journey from avoidance to introduction to acceptance of automated testing
 * [Attributes of Effective Unit Tests](https://jhumelsine.github.io/2024/06/14/unit-test-attributes.html) - Unit Test properties that make them more useful than not
 * [Basic Elements of Automated Unit Tests](https://jhumelsine.github.io/2024/06/23/unit-test-elements.html) - Elevating automated tests to first-class citizen status
 * [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) - Emulate dependencies without depending upon dependencies